 1. Classical, Spanish, or Nylon String Guitars

-“Classical guitars” refers to a class of nylon-string guitars that include Spanish, Flamenco, Hybrid/Crossover, and Baroque guitars.
-This category has a rich legacy that dates back to the turn of the 15th century in the form of a vihuela (lute-like guitars used in Spain).
+“Classical guitars” refers to nylon-string guitars that include Spanish, Flamenco, Hybrid/Crossover, and Baroque guitars.
+This category has a rich legacy that dates back to the turn of the 15th century as a vihuela (lute-like guitars used in Spain).

-However, classical guitars as we know them (and shown in the picture) draw from the designs of a Spanish luthier/guitarist called Antonio de Torres.
-His 19th-century design has become the springboard for the spinoffs that you find in the market today.
+However, classical guitars as we know them (and shown in the picture) draw from the designs of a Spanish luthier/guitarist, Antonio de Torres.
+His 19th-century design has become the springboard for the spinoffs you find in the market today.

-Broadly speaking, classical guitars are common to fingerstyle playing, usually in a classical music repertoire.
+Classical guitars are commonly used for fingerstyle playing, usually in a classical music repertoire.
 It’s also native to genres such as flamenco and bossa nova, but it has worked its way into the hands of jazz cats like Earl Klugh and singer-songwriters such as Jose Gonzalez.

 Such guitars are popular with fingerstyle guitarists, especially those who aren’t wholly committed to the classical guitar.
 For instance, you’d want a hybrid/crossover if you only use a nylon string guitar for a few songs in your set.

 Hybrids have regular-guitar-like proportions.
 So, it’ll shave off the adjustment curve.
-Many of these are made by custom guitar makers, although they are available commercially as well.
+Many of these are made by custom guitar makers, although they are also available commercially.
 The Cordoba C9 is a notable example of a hybrid.